Kamasani994/Full-stack-wallet-app/README.md

-The wallet-api project was developed by NestJS And Database is MySQL
+The wallet-api project was developed in NestJS And Database is MySQL